 Can you get a credit card after bankruptcy?

 Yes.
 Not only is it possible to find a credit card after bankruptcy, it’s a great way to get your credit back on track.
-To save time and protect your credit score, it’s best to only apply for credit cards designed for bad credit and rebuilding credit.
-Indeed, a few such cards explicitly state that previous bankruptcy is OK, including the Indigo Platinum Mastercard and the Milestone Gold Mastercard.
+To save time and protect your credit score, it’s best to only apply for credit cards explicitly stating that previous bankruptcy is OK, such as the Indigo Platinum Mastercard and the Milestone Gold Mastercard.

 Secured vs. unsecured credit cards for bad credit

 There are two main types of cards to consider when you’re looking for a credit card with bad credit: secured and unsecured cards.
 Both can be a useful tool in your credit-rebuilding efforts.

 Secured cards require a refundable deposit, which is usually equal to your credit limit.
 With many cards, after 6-12 months of on-time payments, you should be able to get your deposit back and graduate to a traditional (unsecured) credit card with a higher limit.